alanesq/CameraWifiMotion/README.md

 GPIO:
 io pins available for use are 13 and 12 (12 must not be high at boot) pin 16 is used for psram but you may get away with using it as input for a button etc.
-You could also use 1 and 3 if you disable the use of Serial or 14,2&15 if not using SD Card Other possible pins you could solder directly to the esp32 module?
-17, 9, 10, 11, 6, 7, 8 More info: https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/ Another option (which I have not actually tried yet) would be to attach a MCP23017 Bidirectional 16-Bit I/O Expander (possibly need to use the serial tx and rx pins) which would then give you 16 gpio pins to play with :-)
+You could also use 1 and 3 if you disable the use of Serial or 14,2&15 if not using SD More info: https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/ Another option (which I have not actually tried yet) would be to attach a MCP23017 Bidirectional 16-Bit I/O Expander (possibly need to use the serial tx and rx pins) which would then give you 16 gpio pins to play with :-)